-2. Childhood Loneliness
+2. Childhood Loneliness.

 Often, children feel emotionally abandoned when their guardians or relatives don’t pay enough attention.
 It can also happen that a child has been pampered to the extent that they can no longer live without constant attention even after they’ve grown up.

-3. Peer Pressure
+3. Peer Pressure.

 When we find our peers getting more attention than us, we tend to get envious and subconsciously start desiring the same level of attention for ourselves.
-Prolonged exposure to such emotions creates an addictive instinct that drives us to become a center of attraction.
+Prolonged exposure to such emotions creates an addictive instinct that drives us to become the center of attraction.

-How does Attention seeking Behavior affect you
+How does attention seeking behavior affect you?

 All of a sudden, you’ll feel used and manipulated in front of an attention seeker.
-They would take you to and fro form being lured to being neglected.
+They would take you to and fro from being lured to being neglected.
 You’ll feel as if you’re drawn close to them whenever they’re in need of attention and then pushed away in the very next moment.
 This creates psychological unease for the victim.

 The seekers themselves have to expend a lot of energy to gain the absurd level of attention.
 This results in emotional exhaustion, often followed by frustration and desperation.
-This in turn steals all the productivity and precious times which they could have used for better pursuits.
+This in turn steals all the productivity and precious time which they could have used for better pursuits.

 Continue this, and watch them slowly fade away from your life.
-Because your repeated delayed response would indirectly convey that you’re not available for them, and that they are not the center of the universe.
+Because your repeated delayed response would indirectly convey that you’re not available for them and that they are not the center of the universe.
 When already engaged in a conversation, try to maintain some distance by addressing others in the gathering and not them.

 If you’re reading this, and happen to be one of the attention seekers, don’t get upset.
 There’s always a solution to everything.
-Just recall the above mentioned traits of an attention seeker and identify which one best describes your situation.
+Just recall the above-mentioned traits of an attention seeker and identify which one best describes your situation.
 Once identified, start working on it.

 As mentioned earlier, attention seeking arises from an instinct rooted deep in our subconscious, and only their careful amendment can bring about changes in your psyche, thus making you a better person with time.
 You have to understand the difference between socializing and attention seeking, and eventually work on your problem.